gpuweb/gpuweb/design/ErrorHandling.md

 # Error Handling

 The simplest design for error handling would be to do it synchronously, for example with Javascript exceptions and object creation returning `null`.
-However, this would introduce a lot of synchronization points for multi-threaded/multi-process WebGPU implementations, making it infeasible.
+However, this would introduce a lot of synchronization points for multi-threaded/multi-process WebGPU implementations, making too slow to be useful.

-There are a number of cases that developers or applications need to detect:
+There are a number of cases that developers or applications need error handling for:

  - *Debugging*: Getting errors synchronously during development, to break in to the debugger.
  - *Telemetry*: Collecting error logs in deployment, for bug reporting and telemetry.